Herobrine25mcpe/text-to-speech_Tkinter/README.md

 ![](images/text.png)

 # Pdf box
  Select a pdf file and then check the number of pages.
  Then you can select starting page and end page of the pdf and then open the pdf.
 The text from defiened pages will get inserted into the textbox, from hear     just hit convert and you can hear the text no problem.

 ![](images/pdf.png)

 # Settings box
+You can select male or female voice here and also the rate at which the speaker talks. the rate goes from -100(slowest) to 100(fastest)

 ![](images/settings.png)